 1. Configure in the marketing automation system, CRM or BI tool

-Build your dashboards using the reporting tools in the marketing automation system (e.g. Hubspot), CRM (e.g. Salesforce) or BI tool (e.g. Birst).
-Typically the tool is pretty straightforward to use.
+Build your dashboards using the reporting tools in the marketing automation system (e.g. Hubspot), CRM (e.g. Salesforce) or business intelligence (BI) tool (e.g. Birst).
+Typically this tool is pretty straightforward to use.
 Here is what Hubspot looks like: